Investors stick with macro funds, hope for volatility comeback

 Money poured into many macro hedge funds in 2016 and early 2017 hoping to profit from market ructions caused by rising interest rates, tighter central bank policies and U.S. President Donald Trump's policy agenda.

-All these events had the potential to create increased divergence between financial markets, but this has largely failed to materialise.
+All these events had the potential to create increased divergence between financial markets, but this has largely failed to materialize.

 The CBOE Volatility Index, a gauge of near-term stock market volatility, which moves lower during periods of calm, has only closed below 10 on 21 days over the last 20 years, but 13 of these were in the past two months, data from JPMorgan showed.